-From a young age seeing the trans-Atlantic flights or the Coast guard helicopter pass over my house has always amazed me with the ”magic” of how an aircraft flies.
+From a young age I saw the trans-Atlantic flights or the Coast Guard helicopter pass over my house.
+I was always amazed with the ”magic” of how an aircraft flies.

-What do you like about the apprentice training provided by Atlantic Aviation Group?
+What do you like about the Apprenticeship training provided by Atlantic Aviation Group?

-I like the fact that apprentice training doesn’t just stop in the class room or with the trainers.
-Everybody on the hangar floor are really helpful and more than willing to guide and mentor you with any task or job.
-I also like that as an apprentice there is no holding you back, you are thrown right in at the deep end and get the chance to really get stuck in and show what you’re made of.
+I like the fact that Apprentice training doesn’t just stop in the classroom or with the Trainers.
+Everybody on the hangar floor is really helpful and more than willing to guide and mentor you with any task or job.
+I also like that as an Apprentice there is no holding you back, you are thrown right in at the deep end and get the chance to really get stuck in and show what you’re made of.
 There really is no shortage of challenges which keeps work interesting.

-As an apprentice, you get to work on all areas of the aircraft be it engines and landing gear, wings and tail, cabin or structures.
-This huge exposure to the entire aircraft and the knowledge that is passed down from other crew members is what really makes AAG apprentices fly high.
+As an Apprentice, you get to work on all areas of the aircraft; engines and landing gear, wings and tail, cabin or structures.
+This huge exposure to the entire aircraft and the knowledge that is passed down from other crew members is what really makes AAG Apprentices fly high.

 Exceptional.
-The whole training department are a wealth of knowledge and experience.
-There is a great dynamic between trainers and apprentices.
+The whole Training Department are a wealth of knowledge and experience.
+There is a great dynamic between the Trainers and Apprentices.

 Do you think you’ve chose the right career path?

-What would your advice be to someone thinking about doing an aircraft maintenance engineer apprenticeship with Atlantic aviation group?
+What would your advice be to someone thinking about doing an Aircraft Maintenance Engineering Apprenticeship with Atlantic Aviation Group?